Title IV-E Prevention and Family Services and Programs

-The Title IV-E Prevention Services program helps states, Indian tribes, tribal organizations and tribal consortia (tribes) that also operate the title IV-E foster care and adoption assistance programs to operate prevention services programs.
-The program is optional and provides for time-limited (up to one year) prevention services for mental health/substance abuse and in-home parent skill-based programs for: 1) candidates for foster care (children determined to be at imminent risk of removal), 2) pregnant/parenting foster youth, and 3) the parents/kin caregivers of those children and youth.
-These services or programs are available when the needs of the child, such a parent, or such a caregiver are directly related to the safety, permanence, or well-being of the child or to preventing the child from entering foster care.
-Services are to be provided to children and families without regard to children?s eligibility for title IV-E foster care maintenance payments.
+The Title IV-E Prevention Program, enacted as part of Public Law (P.L.)
+115123, authorized optional title IV-E funding for time-limited prevention services for mental health, substance abuse, and in-home parent skill-based programs for children or youth who are candidates for foster care, pregnant or parenting youth in foster care, and the parents or kin caregivers of those children and youth.
+These services or programs are available when the needs of the child, a parent, or a caregiver are directly related to the safety, permanence, or well-being of the child or to preventing the child from entering foster care.
+Services are to be provided to children and families without regard to childrens eligibility for title IV-E foster care maintenance payments.

 General information about this opportunity